Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: HEOM

-The simulation cost of HEOM is determined by the number of the auxiliary operators, denoted by $N_{\rm rank}$, which should be increased until simulated system dynamics is converged.
-As detailed in section \ref{section_HEOM_TEDOPA}, we performed HEOM simulations up to $N_{\rm rank}=10$ to obtain fully converged absorption spectra where the bath correlation functions of WSCP and SP are fitted by the sum of 12 and 16 exponentials, respectively, to take into account experimentally estimated spectral densities consisting of low-frequency protein modes and 55 intra-pigment modes per site.
-For $N_{\rm rank}=10$ and $N_{\rm exp}=12$ (or $N_{\rm exp}=16$) exponentials, the number of the auxiliary operators is evaluated as $(N_{\rm exp}+N_{\rm rank})!/(N_{\rm exp}!N_{\rm rank}!)$.
-For absorption simulations of a dimeric system, one needs to consider the subspace spanned by optical coherences $\ket{\varepsilon_1}\bra{g}$ and $\ket{\varepsilon_2}\bra{g}$ for each auxiliary operator, leading to the total memory cost of the simulation of 20\,MB and 170\,MB, respectively, for WSCP and SP.
-We note that this is the memory cost required to keep the information about reduced system state and system-environment correlations, which does not include the additional cost required for computing system dynamics.
+The computational cost of HEOM is determined by the number of the auxiliary operators, controlled by the maximum value of $N_{\rm rank}$.
+As detailed in \ref{section_HEOM_TEDOPA}, we consider experimentally estimated phonon spectral densities, including 55 intra-pigment modes per site, and perform HEOM simulations with the maximum $N_{\rm rank}=10$ to obtain fully converged absorption spectra for the cases that the bath correlation functions of WSCP and SP are fitted with the sum of 13 and 16 exponentials, respectively.
+For the maximum $N_{\rm rank}=10$ and $N_{\rm exp}=13$ (or $N_{\rm exp}=16$) exponentials, the number of the auxiliary operators is given by $(N_{\rm exp}+N_{\rm rank})!/(N_{\rm exp}!N_{\rm rank}!)$.
+For absorption simulations of a dimeric system, it is sufficient to consider a subspace spanned by optical coherences $\ket{\varepsilon_1}\bra{g}$ and $\ket{\varepsilon_2}\bra{g}$ for each auxiliary operator, leading to the simulation cost of 37\,MB and 170\,MB, respectively, for WSCP and SP.

-One the other hand, when the experimentally estimated spectral densities are fitted by Drude-Lorentz peaks \cite{Kramer_2012JPCL,Bennet_PNAS2018}, one needs to consider at least two exponentials to describe each local intra-pigment mode \cite{SMLimPRL2019}, leading to 220 exponentials for 110 intra-pigment modes of a dimeric system.
-In this case, the memory cost of the simulation for $N_{\rm rank}=10$ is of the order of $10^{6}$\,TB.
-Even if the number of auxiliary operators is reduced for approximate HEOM simulations, the memory cost of the simulation is of the order of 1\,TB for $N_{\rm rank}=6$.
-We note that this estimate does not take into account the number of exponentials required to describe low-frequency protein modes and Matsubara frequencies, and the additional cost required for computing system dynamics.
+When the experimentally estimated spectral densities are fitted with Drude-Lorentz peaks, one needs to consider at least two exponentials to describe each local intra-pigment mode.
+In such a conventional HEOM approach, a dimeric system coupled to 55 intra-pigment modes per site corresponds to a case of 220 exponentials.
+In this case, the simulation cost for the maximum $N_{\rm rank}=10$ becomes of the order of $10^{6}$\,TB.
+Even if the number of auxiliary operators is reduced for approximate HEOM simulations, the simulation cost is of the order of 1\,TB for the maximum $N_{\rm rank}=6$, for which we found that the numerical errors of simulated absorption spectra are not negligible.
+We note that this estimate does not include the number of exponentials required to consider low-frequency protein motions and Matsubara frequencies originating from the intra-pigment modes, implying that the computational cost of the conventional approach can be even higher than the estimate provided here.